• Skip to primary navigation

 Once cooled, the potatoes, partially cooked, act like little sponges for any flavors they marinate in.

-For this recipe, assemble the few ingredients, and allow the potatoes to marinate for a minimum of a couple of hours to overnight if possible.
-Although I parboiled and marinated my potatoes the day before, this recipe can also be made the same day.
+For this recipe, assemble the few ingredients, and allow the potatoes to marinate for a minimum of a couple of hours or overnight if possible.

-• Baby, yellow or red potatoes (skin on; cut in halves or quarters) All the potatoes should be uniform in size.
+• Baby, Yellow, or Red Potatoes: I left the skin on the potatoes, and cut them into quarters.
+All the potatoes should be uniform in size.

 And, then add the potatoes and all the ingredients except for the cilantro to a Ziplock bag.
 Next, shake it all about...do the hokie pokie, and pop it in the refrigerator.